mrugtangy/mbcchannels/README.md

 This will allow you to watch these TV channels and Stream radio channels for free on any device, Even your smart tv!

+NOTE : THESE STREAMING LINKS ARE COMPLETELY HIDDEN IN THE APP'S CODES!
+I WAS ABLE TO DECRYPT THE LINKS USING AN APP CALLED HTTPCANARY, WHICH IS USED TO ANALYSE THE TRAFICS WHICH IS BEING SENT BY ANDROID APPS!

 Requirements :-